 - provincial freeways and highways;

 - county roads; and

+- local municipal roads; and

-- local roads
+- private roads

-a) Provincial Highways
+a) Provincial Freeways and Highways

 Provincial Highways 401 & 402 are limited access freeways that traverse Middlesex County.
 They provide for the needs of high volume traffic and link the major market areas between the United States, Southern Ontario and Quebec.